 You’ll have to make many decisions regarding your business, and all of these decisions require careful consideration.
 But while deciding what to pay yourself may seem like one of the easiest decisions you’ll have to make, once the time comes, it may be harder to nail down the right amount than you think.
 Consider the following things while deciding how much to pay yourself.

-Although it may seem right or noble to not to take a salary, hurting yourself is not good for your business.
+Although it may seem right or noble not to pay yourself, hurting yourself is not good for your business.
 You need to be able to pay your bills and survive in order to keep running your company.
 If your business isn’t making a lot of money yet, then start out by paying yourself what you need to get by.
 You can always give yourself a raise once more profit is being made.

 When a business starts bringing in steady, decent revenue, many business owners choose to pay themselves a percentage, typically around 15% or less.
-It’s important not to drain the .
 You’ll need to take many factors into account to see what works best for your company, including not just all of your current expenses but future plans to expand and money to be set aside for unexpected expenditures.

 And, as always, it never hurts to ask for advice from a trusted mentor.